 Upcoming Events - Find us in person at:

-• Open House with Friends.
-Each year we invite a few fellow artists to our home studio for an open studio & art market during the Maine Craft Weekend.
-Dates TDB.
+Open House with Friends.
+Each year we invite a few fellow artists to our home studio for a multi-artist art market during the Maine Craft Weekend.
+October 4th 10am-4pm and October 5th 10am-2pm.
 1029 Bear River Rd, Newry, ME.

-• We open the gallery sporadically through the non-snow months, and also by appointment (just give us a few days heads up).
+We open the tiny gallery sporadically through the non-snow months, and also by appointment (just give us a few days heads up).

 Lizz & Andy Peacock